haywire153910/Student-Attrition-Project/README.md

 ## Business Problem

-The goal of the project is to build a model to help University predict whether the students who are likely to attrite from the Univerisity.
-However the dataset could be used to build a model to predict student retention by switching the target variable in the dataset.
+The goal of the project is to build a model to help a university predict which of its students are likely to attrite from the Univerisity.
+However, the dataset could be used to build a model to predict student retention by switching the target variable in the dataset.

 ## Methods

 Exploratory Data Analysis

-Data Visualisation ; determine relationships between independent variables (linear and non-linear relationships)
+Data Visualisation: determine relationships between independent variables (linear and non-linear relationships)

 Aggregating Majors into custom 'Departments' to narrow down the independent variables, easiuer to deal with the categorical variable and notice their effect.